dbt-labs/docs.getdbt.com/website/docs/guides/dremio-lakehouse.md

 * You must have a [Dremio Cloud](https://docs.dremio.com/cloud/) account.
 * You must have Python 3 installed.
 * You must have dbt Core v1.5 or newer [installed](/docs/core/installation).
-* You must have the Dremio adatper 1.5.0 or newer [installed and configured](/docs/core/connect-data-platform/dremio-setup) for Dremio Cloud.
+* You must have the Dremio adapter 1.5.0 or newer [installed and configured](/docs/core/connect-data-platform/dremio-setup) for Dremio Cloud.
 * You must have basic working knowledge of Git and the command line interface (CLI).

 ## Validate your environment